 How Riders are Ranked

-As listed above, riders in the iFit Leaderboard are ranked by total distance (default).
-You can adjust this to reflect total elevation gain, since many of the NordicTrack and ProForm bikes include an incline/decline feature built into the bike.
+As listed above, the default ranking is by total distance (speed x resistance).
+You can change this to rank by total elevation gain, since many of the NordicTrack and ProForm bikes include an incline/decline feature built into the bike.
 As of now, riders are not ranked by kilojoules like they are in Peloton.

 How the iFit Leaderboard is Similar to Peloton’s

 The overall view and ranking system looks very similar in the two programs.